hylang/hy/docs/language/api.rst

 .. versionadded:: 0.10.1

-The `defmain` macro defines a main function that is immediately called with sys.argv as arguments if and only if this file is being executed as a script.
-In other words this:
+The `defmain` macro defines a main function that is immediately called with ``sys.argv`` as arguments if and only if this file is being executed as a script.
+In other words, this:

 .. code-block:: clj